 First Tee – Greater Richmond was born from a national initiative launched in 1997 by the World Golf Foundation.
 Those who first dreamed of making golf widely available to young people dreamed big and envisioned First Tee Programs throughout the United States.
 Through these programs, young people would learn a sport that could be played throughout their lives while benefiting from the positive values inherent to golf.

-The efforts of those committed to seeing youth benefit from affordable and accessible golf facilities paid off.
-In August of 2000, First Tee – Greater Richmond opened its golf course in Chesterfield County, the Tattersall Youth Development Center, becoming the nation’s twentieth programming location.
+The efforts of those committed to seeing youth benefit from affordable and accessible golf facilities paid off, and in August 2000, First Tee – Greater Richmond opened its golf course in Chesterfield County, the Tattersall Youth Development Center, becoming the nation’s 20th programming location.

-Three years later, First Tee – Greater Richmond opened the 100th programming location in the country with its golf course on the north side of the City of Richmond, the Elson Redmond Memorial Driving Range.
-Being able to locate a course in the heart of Richmond was a leap forward for the project; it meant that First Tee could more easily reach inner-city children who often have difficulty accessing programs located in the suburbs.
+Just three years later, First Tee – Greater Richmond opened the 100th programming location in the country with its golf facility on the north side of the City of Richmond, the Elson Redmond Memorial Driving Range.
+Being able to locate a course in the heart of Richmond was a leap forward for the project as it meant that First Tee could more easily reach children who often had difficulty accessing programs located in the suburbs.
 Lester George, renowned golf course architect, gave his time to design the course in Chesterfield and the course in the City of Richmond as a gift to the chapter.
-In 2010, First Tee - Greater Richmond formed a partnership with Virginia Commonwealth University Athletics to make the Elson Redmond Memorial Driving Range the home of VCU Men’s Golf.